Need Help?

 If You Must Give Up Your Pet…

-To request an appointment with a shelter or rescue group for an assessment of your pet, send a concise email with a good photo of your pet, and a video, if available, which shows your pet.
-Provide a brief description of your pet that includes his/her name, age, weight, and whether your pet has been spayed or neutered and is up to date on vaccinations.
+You also can reach out to other local animal shelters or rescue groups.
+Remember that many organizations have waiting lists to accept new animals into their adoption programs.
+To request an appointment with a shelter or rescue group for an assessment of your pet, send a concise email with a good photo of your pet, and a video, if available.
+Provide a brief description that includes your pet’s name, age, weight, and whether your pet has been spayed or neutered and is up-to-date on vaccinations.
 Be sure to include your email address and phone number.
 Do not go into a long explanation of why you need to relinquish your pet.

 Suggested organizations you might try first: